On nilpotent extensions of $\infty$-categories and the cyclotomic trace: The DGM theorem for weighted stable -categories and applications

 which we call the {\bf weight complex functor} (see \cite[Corollary~3.5]{vova-negative}).
 This induces an equivalence on the homotopy categories of the heart, so it is a nilpotent extension of weighted categories.
-The $\infty$-category $(h\sC^{\heartsuit_w})^{\fin}$ can also be described as the {\it homotopy category of bounded complexes} in $A$, i.e. the localization of the 1-category of complexes by the set of homotopy equivalences. \end{exam}
+The $\infty$-category $(h\sC^{\heartsuit_w})^{\fin}$ can also be described as the {\it homotopy category of bounded complexes} in $h\sC^{\heartsuit_w}$, i.e. the localization of the 1-category of complexes by the set of homotopy equivalences.
+Therefore, Theorem~\ref{thm:main-add} tells us that for any truncating invariant $E$, we have an induced equivalence